bgachara/bgachara.github.io/posts/databases.md

 ## Parallel Query Execution

-- Multiple workers in the same database.
-- Increased perfomance for potentially the same hardware resources
+- Multiple workers in the same database, increased perfomance for potentially the same hardware resources, i.e Higher Throughput, Lower Latency.
-  - Higher Throughput
-  - Lower Latency
+- The DBMS executes multiple tasks simultaneously to improve hardware utilization, tasks dont need to belong to the same query.
 - Increased responsiveness of the system.
-- Potentially lower TCO(total cost of ownership)
-  - fewer machines means less parts/ physical footprint/ energy consumption.
+- Potentially lower TCO(total cost of ownership), fewer machines means less parts/ physical footprint/ energy consumption.

 - Parallel vs Distributed
-  - Database is spread across multiple resources to dealwith large data sets, higher performance and redundancy/fault tolerance.
+  - Database is spread across multiple resources to deal with large data sets, higher performance and redundancy/fault tolerance.
   - Both appear as single logical database instance to a client application or DBMS frontend.
   - SQL query for a single-resource DBMS should have the same results on parallel or distributed DBMS.
   - Resources close vs far from each other